TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: TATTOOED

-\textbf{Mark} (Algorithm~\ref{alg:mark_watermark}) takes as input an ML model to be watermarked, the $\gamma$ value that will affect the power of the watermark signal, the actual watermark content (message), and a secret key used to ensure the security properties of the embedded watermark.
-The secret key consists of 512 bits and is used to generate two separate secret seeds, one seed is used to generate the spreading codes, and the other seed for creating the LDPC matrices.
-Once that is done, the watermark content (information that clearly correlates the model with the legitimate owner) is encoded, and the preamble that we will use to estimate the noise is concatenated to that bit sequence.
-Then for each bit of this composite sequence (preamble + LDPC encoded watermark), a spreading code of the length of the number of the ML model parameters weights considered is generated.
-The spreading code is multiplied by the bit value (translated to $\pm 1$), and the $\gamma$.
-The resulting vectors are added to the vector of the selected parameters of $W$.
+\textbf{Mark} (Algorithm~\ref{alg:mark_watermark}) takes as input a DNN model to be watermarked, the $\gamma$ value that will affect the power of the watermark signal, the encoded watermark content $\mathbf{m}$, a secret key, and the ratio parameter.
+The ratio parameter specifies the portion of the model's parameters $\mathbf{W} $ that will contain the watermark.
+In practice, to efficiently embed the watermark in network architectures with millions of parameters, it might be convenient not to use all of them to embed the watermark.
+The secret key consists of 512 bits and is used to generate separate secret seeds (line 1) that are individually used to generate the spreading code and to select the model parameter indices where the watermark will be embedded according to the ratio parameter.
+Line 2 computes the number of parameters $R$ selected to contain the watermark.
+On lines 3-4, we set the seed in the pseudorandom generator, and then we select $R$ indices from the vector $\mathbf{W}$ to embed the watermark.
+Then, we set the pseudorandom generator using the spreading code seed.
+Then, for each bit of the watermark $m$, a spreading code of the length of the number of the model parameters selected for watermarking is generated (line 8).
+The spreading code vector is multiplied by the bit value and the $\gamma$ (line 9).
+The resulting vector is added to the vector of the selected $R$ parameters of $W$ (line 10).

-\textbf{Verify} (Algorithm~\ref{alg:verify_watermark}) takes as input the model and the secret key and returns $1$ if the watermark is present and $0$ otherwise.
-As in the \textbf{Mark} algorithm, the two seeds are obtained from the secret key, and with them the spreading codes and the LDPC matrices are generated.
-Each bit of the composite sequence (preamble + watermark) is retrieved by multiplying the transpose of the respective spreading code with the subset of the model parameters $W$.
-The first 200 bits of $y$, which correspond to the preamble are correlated with the actual preamble that was used in \textbf{Mark}.
-From them, the CDMA gain and signal-to-noise ratio (SNR) are calculated.
-The gain and SNR are used by the LDPC decoder to retrieve the watermark content.
-Afterwards, using the retrieved watermark, we compute the watermark accuracy and, if it is above or equal of 90\%, a positive response is returned, see Section~\ref{sec:background_dnnwatermarking}.
+\textbf{Extract} (Algorithm~\ref{alg:verify_watermark}) takes as input the model, the secret key, and the ratio parameter and returns the extracted watermark ($m'$).
+The necessary seeds are generated using the secret key (line 1).
+With such seeds, we select the model parameter indices needed to extract the watermark (lines 3-4) and generate the spreading codes (line 9).
+Note that the indices and spreading codes are the same used in \textbf{Mark} algorithm since they are generated using the same secret key $k$.
+For each bit $i$ of the watermark $m'$, we retrieve a value $y_i$ by multiplying the transpose of the respective spreading code with the subset of the model parameters $W$ (line 10) and then assigning the bit 0 if the retrieved $y_i$ is greater than zero and the bit 1 otherwise (lines 9-14).